emilyLillie/olympians/README.md

 # Olympians

-testing 1 2 3

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/olympians`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Olympians gem!

+The Olympians gem is a simple program designed to scrape the webpage greekgodsandgoddesses.net and return some basic information about the five Olympian Gods listed in the program.
+To install the gem, please read the directions below and have fun learning!

 ## Installation